daveism/560-prez/3rd.md

 <img alt="Wind vs pressure for all basins" src="../master/charts/all_scatter_pressure_and_wind.png?raw=true" width="60%" height="60%" >

-Looks like a definite relationship.
+Looks like a very strong relationship.

 We downloaded both the Western Atlantic and Eastern Pacific basins.
-Let's make sure we see the same relationships for both.
+Let's make sure we see the same relationships in both basins.

 To create these charts run [charts_basins_all.R](charts_basins_all.R) in R studio.
 ```